Tristor/securemail.tristor.ro/server.md

 ```

 At this point you should restart Postfix and verify that your virtual mapping works.
+You will receive a few warnings from areas of postfix that we haven't yet used.

 ```bash
 service postfix restart